shipwright-io/community/ships/0039-build-scheduler-opts.md

 - Allow build pods to set node affinity/anti-affinity rules.
 Affinity/anti-affinity is an incredibly rich and complex API (see [docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) for more information).
 We should strive to provide a simpler interface that is tailored specifically to builds.
-For the sake of keeping the scope of this SHIP narrow, this feature is being dropped.
+This feature is being dropped to narrow the scope of this SHIP.
 Build affinity rules can/should be addressed in a follow up feature.

 ## Proposal

-This is where we get down to the nitty gritty of what the proposal actually is.

-### User Stories [optional]
+### User Stories

 #### Node Selection - platform engineer